Astros vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has 69 hits with 13 doubles, two triples, nine home runs and 17 walks.
-He has driven in 30 runs with six stolen bases.
+- Thomas has 14 doubles, two triples, nine home runs, 18 walks and 30 RBI (71 total hits).
+He's also swiped six bases.

 Thomas Recent Games